Jimmy Gomez

 Jimmy Gomez (born November 25, 1974) is an American politician serving as the U.S. representative for since 2017.
 His district includes the Los Angeles neighborhoods of Eagle Rock, Boyle Heights, Downtown Los Angeles, Koreatown, and other communities.
 A member of the Democratic Party, Gomez served in the California State Assembly from 2012 to 2017.

-Before entering electoral politics, Gomez was a labor organizer, serving as the legislative and political director for the United Nurses Associations of California/Union of Health-Care Professionals (UNAC/UHCP) and the political representative for the American Federation of State, County, and Municipal Employees (AFSCME).

-Gomez serves on the House Ways and Means Committee and the Committee on Oversight and Reform.
-He is a founding member of the Medicare for All Caucus.
-He is also a member of the Congressional Hispanic Caucus, the Congressional Progressive Caucus, the Congressional Asian Pacific American Caucus, and the Congressional LGBTQ Equality Caucus.
+In 2026, Gomez's re-election campaign has been embroiled in controversy after the House Ethics Committee opened a sexual misconduct investigation into him due to a staffer alleging Gomez sexually assaulted her.
+Gomez was personal friends with former Congressman Eric Swalwell, who resigned from Congress amid criminal investigations into alleged rape and sexual misconduct, and had chaired Swalwell's gubernatorial campaign before it was suspended.
+Gomez has denied violating any Ethics rules and maintained that his conduct was “consensual”.

 Early life and education

 Born and raised in Southern California, Gomez is the son of working-class immigrant parents.
 His mother was a domestic worker and a nursing home laundry attendant.
 His father was a bracero (farm worker).
 After graduating from high school, without any plans to attend college, Gomez worked at Subway and Target.
 He eventually attended Riverside Community College and earned his Bachelor of Arts in political science with a minor in urban planning from the University of California, Los Angeles.
 He received his Master of Arts in public policy from the Harvard Kennedy School.

-A former labor organizer, Gomez worked for the United Nurses Associations of California/Union of Health Care Professionals (UNAC/UHCP) in 2009.
-He also served as the Political Representative for the American Federation of State, County, and Municipal Employees (AFSCME).

 Gomez was a staffer for former U.S. Representative Hilda Solis.
-He was elected to the California State Assembly in 2012, and served there until his election to Congress.

-"To see her son not only go to college, graduate, but then to run for public office and get elected ... it means a lot.
-It means that there's still a lot of opportunities for immigrants ...
-It means we're part of this larger American story", said Gomez.
+He was also a labor organizer.